technohiker/obsidian-multi-properties/README.md

 ### Actions

 -   **Add/Edit Properties:** A form will appear allowing you to input new properties and their values.
 If a property already exists on a note, you can choose to either overwrite its value or append to it (for text-based properties).
+Editing a property is achieved by adding a property with the same name and selecting the "overwrite" option.
 -   **Remove Properties:** A form will list all unique properties found within the selected notes.
 You can then choose which properties to permanently remove from all targeted notes.

 ### Settings